helenclx/helenchong.dev/src/blog/posts/2025-06-27-migrate-linux-full-time.md

 ## Wrapping Up

 As I am writing this, it has been almost a week since I switched to using Linux full-time, and I am satisfied with my decision to do so, as well as my setup for my Fedora Linux KDE Plasma desktop environment.

+I spent around two weeks in this June to prepare for and set up my migration to Linux desktop, but the effort is worth it.